 How do I get around Charlotte?

 Most Charlotteans still rely on their cars to get to and from work.
-And with driving commutes that can reach over an hour for people who live near or past city limits, it’s worth looking at alternative ways of getting around town.
+The average commute time is 27 minutes, but with commutes that can reach over an hour for people who live near or past city limits, it’s worth looking at alternative ways of getting around town.

 Public transportation in Charlotte is collectively known as the Charlotte Area Transit System, or CATS.
 It consists of a light rail line known as LYNX Blue Line, a (free) streetcar line known as the CityLYNX Gold Line, and a bus rapid transit line called Sprinter.
-All of these services can take you straight into the city center, or to some of the popular hang-out spots, like South End.
+All of these services can take you straight into the city center, or to some of the popular hang-out spots, like South End and North Davidson (NoDa).

-There are also several taxi services, with average cab fare starting from $2.50 plus $0.50 for every half mile.
-Ride-sharing services such as Uber and Lyft are also operating in the area.
+There are also several taxi services and ride-sharing services such as Uber and Lyft also operate in the area.
 Alvia reports that an UberX in Charlotte has a base fare of $1.10, with a per-mile cost of about $0.75 (surge pricing notwithstanding).